cloudflare/cloudflare-docs/content/1.1.1.1/setup/_index.md

 After configuring 1.1.1.1 for Families, you can test if it is working as intended with the following URLs:

 - https://malware.testcategory.com/: Use this to test if 1.1.1.1 for Families is blocking known malware addresses correctly.
-- https://nudity.testcategory.com/: Use this to test if 1.1.1.1 for Families is blocking known adult and malware addresses correctly.
+- https://nudity.testcategory.com/: Use this to test if 1.1.1.1 for Families is blocking known adult content and malware addresses correctly.

 ## DNS over HTTPS (DoH)